lars-chen/rl-blog/_posts/2023-03-28-learning-barrier-certificates.md

 Some “teacher” algorithms take human input to guide the agent to learn faster and avoid bad states [^Zimmer2014].
 Other classes of algorithm modify the exploration behavior by first learning from batches of existing data[^Le2019] or by training beforehand in a sandbox environment where healthy errors can be made before training in the “real” environment where fatal errors would occur.[^Zhang2020] CRABS needing a pre-trained safe policy in some ways parallels this approach.
 Depending on the researcher, these methods may or may not incorporate a dynamics model.

 Foundational to our paper are approaches which fit Lyapunov functions with a dynamics model to approximate a barrier around safe states.[^Chow2018] Guaranteeing Lyapunov stability in the broader sense guarantees that states near an equilibrium point stay there forever, which translates easily to reinforcement learning.
-A similar idea is used by other papers which want to guarantee that all visited states are “reversible” – meaning the agent is known to be safe if it can travel back to other safe areas [^Molodovan2012].
+This model, however needs a pre-calibrated dynamics model, something CRABS circumvents.
+A similar barrier idea is used by other papers which guarantee all visited states are “reversible” – meaning the agent is known to be safe if it can travel back to other safe areas [^Molodovan2012].
+Does learning about other barrier methods make you curious about CRABS' barrier function?
+We hope so.
+Let's dive into details.

-## what are barrier certificates?
+## What are barrier certificates?

 The name of a barrier certificate gives most readers a good idea of the goal it wishes to accomplish: having a function that tells us whether a state lands within a boundary.
 But what is the boundary in question and how does the barrier certificate guarantee that?
 To begin, we don't just want to find states that are safe, but also states which *never* will encounter unsafe states.
 States that meet this strict criterion are called valid.
 The barrier certificate  $$h: S \rightarrow \mathbb{R}$$, maps the state space to real numbers, with the below property: